lmmx/docs-pkg/README.md

 The layout is straightforward but notice the symlinks that let the documentation live alongside associated code.

+This repo mimics the layout of a monorepo containing two example Python packages.
+Note that they don't need to ever be installed to build the docs, so the top-level `pyproject.toml` just stores a `docs` dependency group.

 ```
 .
 ├── docs